 Steps to Get Your License if You’re Over 18

-4. Take a Road Driving Test to Get Your License
+3. Take Your Road Test & Get Your License

-Most often, you will need to schedule an appointment in advance and have a vehicle in good condition.
-The exact course for your test varies.
-It may be a closed course, or you may be on public roads.
-Generally, you will need to perform basic skills such as turns and changing lanes.
-Some areas require you to perform parallel parking.
-Your state provides information on what you should expect on a driver's test.
+Typically, you’ll need to schedule an appointment for your road test in advance, and you’ll need a vehicle that is in good condition.
+While the format and location of your test may vary from one location to the next, you can expect that you’ll be asked to perform basic skills such as turns and changing lanes.
+Some areas also require you to perform parallel parking.
+Your state can provide you with more information about what to expect.

-Once you pass your test, you'll officially be a licensed driver in your state.
-Enjoy the open roads, and remember to stay safe.
+If you pass your road test, you'll know right away — and you'll officially be a licensed driver in your state!